Head of Beijing

 Related services and key industries

-Yi Wang is a corporate partner who heads our Beijing office.
-Her practice focuses on cross-border mergers and acquisitions transactions.
+Yi Wang is a corporate lawyer based in Beijing and head of our Beijing office.
+Her practice focuses on cross-border M&A transactions.

-Yi Wang's experience extends across a broad array of sectors, including mining, energy, life sciences and healthcare, food and agribusiness, financial institutions and transport industries.
-During the past twenty years of her practice, she not only advised international clients on doing business in China, but also assisted large Chinese state-owned enterprises and private companies with expansion in international markets under China's 'going global' policy.
+Yi Wang's experience extends across a broad array of sectors, including mining, energy, life sciences and healthcare, food and agribusiness, financial institutions and transport.
+During the past 20 years of her practice, she not only advised international clients on doing business in China, but also assisted large Chinese state-owned enterprises and private companies with expansion in international markets under China's 'going global' policy.

 Yi Wang writes, reads and speaks English fluently.